 Whichever charges a student is facing, a New York City student defense lawyer can help.

 In addition to any consequences meted out by the criminal justice system, many universities and colleges have their own disciplinary boards dedicated to investigating and punishing any criminal activity undertaken by their students.
 This means that the outcomes of criminal cases and disciplinary hearings are entirely independent.

-For example, the SUNY schools have adopted student conduct regulations, allowing the schools to conduct their own investigations and give punishments like suspension and expulsion independently of the criminal charges.
+The SUNY schools have adopted student conduct regulations, allowing the schools to conduct their own investigations and give punishments like suspension and expulsion independently of the criminal charges.

 Each school has its own policies concerning these matters and attorneys will work with each individual student to identify those policies and ensure that all due process for hearings is utilized to protect the student’s rights.